cyberark/conjur/design/authenticators/authenticator_allowlist_api.md

-# Authenticator allowList API
+# Authenticator Allowlist API

 ## Introduction

 Enabling and disabling authenticators is a common workflow when setting up Conjur or when adding new integrations.
-Authenticators are defined and configured using Conjur policy at runtime, but to enable and use an authenticator it has to first be allow.
+Authenticators are defined and configured using Conjur policy at runtime, but to enable and use an authenticator it has to first be allowlisted.

-The authenticator allow_list was previously managed with the `CONJUR_AUTHENTICATORS` environment variable.
+The authenticator allowlist was previously managed with the `CONJUR_AUTHENTICATORS` environment variable.
 This, however, also requires the Conjur process to be restarted, and often requires updates to configuration management for the Conjur container as well.

-By storing the authenticator allow_list in the Conjur database, and adding an HTTP API endpoint to manage the allowlist, we both allow the authenticator workflow to become more streamlined, as well as enable additional usability (e.g. enabling or disabling authenticators using the `conjur` CLI).
+By storing the authenticator allowlist in the Conjur database, and adding an HTTP API endpoint to manage the allowlist, we both allow the authenticator workflow to become more streamlined, as well as enable additional usability (e.g. enabling or disabling authenticators using the `conjur` CLI).

-## API Endpoint for Authenticator allowList
+## API Endpoint for Authenticator AllowList

 These endpoints require authentication and permission to read and update the given authenticator's `!webservice` resource.